MaksimDzhangirov/backendBankExample/docs/part40-eng.md

 ![](../images/part40/7.png)

 Here we see the red lines again under the request and response objects.
-And you know that to do, right?
+And you know what to do, right?
 We have to import the `rpc_create_user.proto` file, since that's where the request and response objects are defined.